JuanGomezVilla/GoogleWidgetReview/README.md

-# GoogleWidgetReview
+# Google Widget Review
-A widget using a simply HTML tag, CSS, and JavaScript to render Google reviews
+A widget written in HTML, CSS and Javascript to render Google business reviews, using a simple tag